treysis/TTconv/README.md

 Bugs?

-This is the first version and it "just so" works.
-But I wanted to make it available for everyone as fast as possible.
+This is the 5th version and it seems it works.
+I wanted to make it available for everyone as fast as possible, so it is still missing long time tests.
+USE AT YOUR OWN RISK!
+NO GUARANTEES FOR NOTHING (but it shouldn't be possible to break something the way it works and it can be completely reverted!).
 The code of the utility is very(!) very(!!) ugly(!!!).
 I haven't been coding in years.
 So it's possible that there will be some bugs.

 1. Should work now also after standby!
 But shows wrong time for some seconds.
    If signal disappears or if it stops working, manual start by additional menu called "TTconv" is possible.
+Not sure if this is fixible, but seems to be just a minor inconvience if any at all.
+I haven't checked thoroughly how this might interfere with any logging, but so far it looked good.
+But don't be confused if you encounter very odd data points.

 2. I haven't tested it for long time.
 Maybe it will stop.
 Just restart as noted under 1.